Issued 15 December 2017

 - Strategic advice to the Ministry of Finance shall be based on academic research and practical experience from financial markets.

-- Fund allocation research shall inform and support the overall long-term asset and risk allocation decisions of the fund.
+- Policy portfolio research shall inform and support the overall long-term asset and risk allocation decisions of the fund.

 - Company research shall be based on fundamental analysis of companies and how they are expected to perform over the long run.